phojanecki/PHJ-Records_workshop_website/README.md

 Album covers:
 * http://www.albumartexchange.com/

-All rights are reserved to the respective owners.
+All rights to the music and videos used within the project are reserved to the respective owners.